-Twice a year Village staff will report on progress related to completing Action Steps within each Initiative.
-These reports are anticipated to take place in June/July and January/February (in conjunction with the annual budget process) and will include an updated FY 2017 - 2021 Strategic Plan Progress Report.
-The report is designed to give the user a firm understanding of the Initiatives underway, progress to date, and next steps.
-The report will be shared on the Village's website, social media accounts and provided to those that participated in the 2015.
+Twice a year Village staff reports on progress related to completing Action Steps within each Initiative.
+The report is shared on the Village's website (gurnee.il.us), social media accounts and provided directly to those that participated in the 2015 plan update.